 Green leafy vegetables, including kale, chard, bok choy, and silverbeet are anti-inflammatory foods because they’re packed with anti-inflammatory carotenoids, which are plant pigments that give green and orange produce their vibrant colour.

-Chomp on some grapes or mulberries or sip wine (it’s true!) for a dose of resveratrol, which inhibits inflammatory enzymes in much the same way aspirin does (but without the stomach irritation).
-Here are 13 more surprising natural remedies that actually work.
+Chomp on some grapes or mulberries for a dose of resveratrol.
+Research shows that resveratrol supplements inhibit inflammatory enzymes in much the same way aspirin does (but without the stomach irritation).
+Grapes also have anthocyanins that may help reduce inflammation, too.